 Of course, to claim something is medical grade is fuzzy, as there is no formal definition.
 But Moonlight Slumber points to their welded seams and a “medical grade” stretch knit fabric cover as key features.

-The company’s Starlight Sparkle mattress ($250; pictured) comes in various sizes (crib, bassinet, cradle, etc).
+The company’s Starlight Sparkle mattress ($284; pictured right) is made of visco foam with a “Breathewell core for more air circulation.
 Readers tell us they love the dual-zone firmness, with a less-firm side for toddlers.
-They also have a Starlight Supreme all foam mattress with dual firmness for $270.
+They also have a Starlight Supreme all foam mattress with dual firmness for $290.

-FYI: Moonlight Slumber makes a standard and supreme version of its mattress—the latter ($270) has a layer of memory foam.
-And the company makes a more affordable version of their foam mattress (the Little Dreamer, $150 for one firmness to $185 for dual firmness), which is five inches thick (the Starlight is 6”).
+Moonlight Slumber also makes a more affordable version of their foam mattress (the Little Dreamer, dual firmness for $197), which is five inches thick (the Starlight Supreme is 6”).